 The ADEA also makes it unlawful for an employer to retaliate against an employee who files an age discrimination charge.

-In a recent age discrimination case, Gross v.
-FBL Financial Services, Inc., the Supreme Court held that an employee must show that the employer would not have taken the adverse action if not for the employee’s age.
+One United States Supreme Court case, Gross v.
+FBL Financial Services, held that an employee must show that the employer would not have taken the adverse action if not for the employee’s age.
 This ruling is significant, because it may make it more difficult to prove age discrimination than it is to prove other forms of discrimination protected under Title VII of the Civil Rights Act of 1964.
 Age discrimination plaintiffs may be held to a higher standard of proof than other victims of illegal discrimination.